 The account’s focus was on a healthier approach to achieving dietary goals that avoided the spirals that led people into anorexia.
 The main account’s Instagram stories are still up, you can verify it for yourself.
 A more comprehensive archive exists here.
 The worst that can be said is that it was openly fatphobic, on the basis that obesity is an epidemic and preventable disease.

 3.d.
-Faked Kaliacc Self-harm Photo
+Truth: The one Kaliacc Self-harm Photo was faked

 One serious allegation regarding encouraging self-harm was unique in actually having an apparent piece of evidence (unlike all the other allegations made): a tweet in which a user drew or cut a swastika on their stomach and shared it with a caption advertising the kaliacc server.
 The allegation is the individual was groomed by members of the server convince him to self-harm in this way.
 However, this was quickly proven to be faked at the time it was originally posted.